packmad/packmad.github.io/about.md

 * motorbike rides
 * yoga/meditation
 * poker and chess (very low skilled)
-* sport: boxing, running, swimming
+* sport: boxing, crossfit, running, swimming
 * [CTF competitions](https://ctftime.org/ctf-wtf/)

 ... but for me only one life isn't enough, I want to do a lot more!!!